VallabhaE/-Dynamic-Multilevel-Caching-System-LRU-implimentation-/README.md

 Answer: I chose LRU.

-Explanation: My understanding is that if a user tries to access a character or string, it should be moved to the newly added feature (LRU).
+Explanation: My understanding is that if a user tries to access a character or string, it should be shown to the newly added feature (LRU).

 Code Design: